-- A history of convictions or driving violations
+- A history of convictions or driving violations, such as traffic tickets

 - Changes to your insurance plan’s structure or payment plan fees

-While all the factors mentioned above can certainly have an impact on your premium, they don’t account for the recent surge in premium pricing.
-Experts believe a few different factors could be at play:
+While all the factors mentioned above can certainly impact your premium, they don’t account for the recent surge in premium pricing.
+These factors could also be at play:

-- Extreme weather.
-In recent months, various parts of the United States have experienced hurricanes, wildfires, and other major natural disasters.
+In recent months, various parts of the United States have experienced major natural disasters, including severe weather.
 Devastating events like these can result in more claims, which drive up the cost of insurance rates.

-- Better (pricier) technology.
-While cars are becoming safer thanks to ever-improving technology and design, those very same features are making cars way more expensive to fix in the event of an accident.
-As insurance companies have to pay more to repair more expensive cars, so do customers.
+While cars are becoming safer thanks to ever-improving technology and design, those very same features make cars more expensive to fix in the event of an accident.
+As insurance companies have to pay more to repair more expensive vehicles, so do their customers.

-Luckily, there are some easy ways you can keep your car insurance rates as reasonable as possible:
+Luckily, there are some easy ways you can keep your car insurance rates reasonable:

-- The simplest way: Stop paying for miles you’re not driving and switch to pay-per-mile insurance — you’ll pay a low monthly base rate plus a few cents per mile when you sign up with Metromile.
-Because you are paying-per-mile, you’ll always have visibility into what your monthly bill is, giving you greater control over your premium amount.
+The simplest way to lower your auto insurance bill: Stop paying for miles you’re not driving and switch to pay-per-mile insurance — you’ll pay a low monthly base rate plus a few cents per mile when you sign up with Metromile.
+Because you are paying-per-mile, you’ll have visibility into what your monthly bill is, giving you greater control over what you pay.

-- Keep your credit score up.
-All insurance companies factor your credit score into your quote, so stay on top of those bills.
-In fact, bumping your score one tier, like from Good to Excellent, can save you up to 17%.
+Keep your credit up.
+Many insurance companies factor your credit history into your quote, so stay on top of your bills.
+Bumping your score one tier, like from Good to Excellent, can save you money.